-- Press MODE button to cycle through to the ODO screen for TYPE I or the TIME screen for TYPE II, then press the MODE and SET button simultaneously for 3 seconds to set up the time. - 2.
-When the digit is blinking, press the SET button to desired digit then press MODE button to move to the next digit. - After setting the time, press MODE and SET button simultaneously to save and get back to ODO screen.

-- 4. During setting, if the digit did not change over 10 seconds, the setting will auto save and go back to time screen. - 5.
-When speed over 6 mph (10 km/h), the setting will save automatically.
+- 1. Press MODE to the TIME screen then presses MODE and SET button simultaneously for 3seconds to set up the time. - When the digit is blinking, press SET button to desired digit then press MODE button to set up and jump to next digit. - After the time setting, press MODE and SET button simultaneously to save and get back to ODO screen. - During setting, if the digit did not change over10 seconds, the setting will auto save and go back to time screen. - When speed over 10km/hr, the setting will save automatically.

-EPS (Electric Power Steering) FUNCTION (if applicable)
+EPS (Electric Power Steering) FUNCTION

-The EPS indicator comes on when you press the MODE button and scroll to the EPS function.
-You can select engage or disengage the EPS function as needed.
+The EPS indicator comes on when you press the MODE button and go to EPS function.
+You can select engage or disengage the EPS function if needed.
 The indicator remains on when EPS is engaged and the ignition is turned ON, and you can set up the steering torque to Max or Min.

 MIN: Low steering torque, used for smooth terrain and high speed.

-- MAX: High steering torque, used for rough terrain and low speed. - FAIL: EPS failure, blinking indicates EPS malfunction and the defect code will be shown on the bottom line of screen with "c ####".
+MAX: High steering torque, used for rough terrain and low speed.

+FAIL: EPS failure, blinking indicates EPS malfunction and the defect code will show on the bottom line of screen with "c????".